tianqizhao-louis/COMSW4170-p15-group4/README.md

-# The website for you Learn Conversational ASL Application
+# The website for you to learn Conversational ASL

 ## Project Introduction